wp-plugins/events-manager-extended/readme.txt

 * Bugfix: array in hook eme_update_event_action missed event_id and event_author
 * Bugfix: typo: payed => paid
 * Bugfix: the widget update refused anything different than future, past or all for scope
+* Bugfix: number of events can now be 0 in the widget